Xanthos-Code/vintel/README.md

 "KOS" status values reported by Vintel

+ - **KOS**: the pilot is known as KOS to the alliance and has been marked as such in the KOS-checker system.
+ - **RED by last**: the last player (non-NPC) corp in the pilot's employment history is KOS.
+ - **Not KOS**: the pilot is known as NOT KOS to the alliance and has been marked as such in the KOS-checker system.
  - **?
-(Unknown)**: the pilot is not known by the KOS-checker and there are no hostile corporations in her employment history.
+(Unknown)**: the pilot is not known by the KOS-checker system and there are no hostile corporations in her employment history.
- - **Not KOS**: the pilot is known as NOT KOS by the KOS-checker.
- - **KOS**: the pilot is known as KOS by the KOS-checker.
- - **RED by last**: the last non-NPC-Corp the pilot was employed is KOS.

 ## Running Vintel from Source

-This is for Mac and Windows users; Linux users can install the programs and tools mostly using distribution's software management.
+This is for Mac and Windows users; Linux users can install the programs and tools mostly using the distribution's software management tools.

 To run or build from the source you need the following packages:
 > - Python 2.7.x